hs-esslingen-it-security/PQC-sig-kem/README.md

 - Rust (nightly or stable with `x86_64` target; the code uses `core::arch::x86_64::_rdtsc` and `_mm_lfence`, so it currently **only runs on x86-64 CPUs** that support the `RDTSC` and `SSE2` instructions)
-- A CPU with a reasonably stable TSC (disable frequency scaling / turbo boost for more reliable measurements, see [Reproducible measurements](#reproducible-measurements))

 ## Usage